-The Department of Architecture’s design studios comprise two full floors of the Annex North.
-Large loft-like spaces with natural light, and views provide dedicated work space for each student, as well as critique rooms for group reviews.
+The Department of Architecture’s design studios comprise two and a half floors of the Annex North building.
+These large loft-like spaces with natural light, and views provide dedicated work space for each student (sophomore year and above), as well as critique rooms for group reviews.

 Chemistry Laboratory (Willson 203 & 204)

 The Chemistry Laboratory houses a variety of analytical equipment including pH and conductivity meters, five analytical balances, six spectrophotometers, eight built-in draft hoods, twelve aspirators and eight melting point units.
 Research grade distilled water is generated by a Millipore Direct Q Distillation Unit.

 This hybrid student work area for hardware and software development was designed for the study of digital hardware, including microprocessors, microcontrollers, digital signal processing technology, and FPGA (Field-programmable Gate Array) integrated circuits.
 There are twelve computers in this laboratory which are linked together by a general-purpose interface bus to their own set of digital test equipment.